-Opportunities for credit beyond the usual sources are available.
-These opportunities include Test Correction Journals (TCJ) and Credit Toward Final (CTF).
+Opportunities for credit beyond the usual sources of labs and tests vary among PHY, AP1 and AP2.
+These opportunities may include Test Correction Journals (TCJ), Test Correction Mastermind (TCM), and Credit Toward Final (CTF).
 Details will be discussed in class.

-C. OTHER INFORMATION
+C. OTHER INFORMATION 1.
+Homework

-1. Classwork